Abad-Dev/NetDynamicPress/README.md

 ## Models

 ### 1. Base
-The two models inherit from a *Base* class which defines the name and the Id, which is generated automatically in the constructor:
+The two models inherit from a *Base* class which defines the name and the Id, which is generated automatically with **Guid** in the constructor:

 ```C#
 public class Base